rism-digital/verovio-reference-book/_book/04-advanced-topics/03-layout-options.md

 ---

+### Output layout

+By default, Verovio generates an output where the content is organized in pages, which size can be changed with the `--page-height` and `--page-width` options.
+The content of the music will laid out on one or more pages.
+It is possible to adjust the option `--breaks` to control how the layout is organized, namely where system and page breaks occur.

+By setting the option `--breaks` to `none`, no system and page breaks will occur, and Verovio will output a single system with the entire music content.
+With this option, the page width will be adjusted (e.g., increased) automatically to ensure that it can contains the entire content.
+Be aware that this can produce very large files, regarding both the dimension of the SVG image and the actual file size.

 ### Staff and system spacing

 Staff and system spacing in Verovio is controlled by two options, namely `--spacing-staff` and `--spacing-system`.
 Their value is given in MEI units and the default value is `12` units.
 Since a five line staff is 8 units, it means the default spacing between two staves will be one and a half staff height, and an additional equivalent system spacing between two systems.